Met Gala returns: A guide to fashion’s big night | WTOP News

 SO WHO GETS INVITED TO THE MET GALA?

 This year, there will be 400 guests — similar to the September gala, and lower than pre-pandemic highs of 500-600.
 Trying to predict?
-Take out your pen and jot down some A-listers, the buzzier the better.
+Take out your pen and jot down some of your favorite names, the buzzier the better.

-Newly minted Oscar or Grammy winners, for example — or fashion favorites like Chalamet, who wore white Converse shoes last year.
+Newly minted Oscar or Grammy winners, for example, are a good bet — or perennial fashion favorites like former host Timotheé Chalamet, who wore white Converse shoes last year.
 Do the same with pop music, sports, politics, fashion of course … and Broadway, a special favorite of Wintour’s (and remember, Miranda’s a host this year).
 Now, cross everyone off your list except the very top.

 At the Met Gala, everybody’s A-list.